vuejs-examples/start/README.md

 * Alex Sears shows in his [tutorial](https://scotch.io/tutorials/create-a-github-file-explorer-using-vue-js) how you [create a GitHub File Explorer](https://github.com/scotch-io/vuejs-github-explorer) using Vue.js.
 * Jack Hu' has written his blog in a varity of JavaScript frameworks, including [vuejs](https://github.com/jackhutu/jackblog-vue "Blog app in VueJS 1.x") in VueJs.<br>Uses vuex, vue-resource, vue-router, vue-strap, vue-validator and vue-toastr  ([Demo](http://vue.jackhu.top/)).
 * A [single page app example](https://github.com/skyronic/vue-spa "Single page app in VueJS") in VueJs by skyronic ([Demo](http://crudkit.com/vue-spa/#!/)).
-* Step by step Tutorial to create a [vuejs app with authentication and an API requests](https://auth0.com/blog/2015/11/13/build-an-app-with-vuejs/) which provides the final product as an [example](https://github.com/auth0-blog/vue-jwt-authentication).
+* Step by step tutorial to create a [vuejs app with authentication and an API requests](https://auth0.com/blog/2015/11/13/build-an-app-with-vuejs/) with the [finished app as an example](https://github.com/auth0-blog/vue-jwt-authentication).

 #### VueJS 0.x